-- centers cannot always identify your location if you are contacting them from a cell phone.
-Whether you call or text 911, you need to be able to describe where you are so we can send you help. - If a text-to-911 call is misrouted, we have the ability to transfer textto-911 to the appropriate police agency. - 3.
-Text-to-911 can only receive words and punctuation and CANNOT receive emoticons, emoji, pictures, or videos.
+- It is critical that you know your location.
+911 centers cannot always identify your location if you are contacting them from a cell phone.
+Whether you call or text 911, you need to be able to describe where you are so we can send you help. - 2.
+If a text-to-911 call is misrouted to the wrong jurisdiction, we have the ability to transfer the text-to-911 call to the appropriate police agency.

+- Text-to-911 can only receive words and punctuation and cannot receive emoticons, emoji, pictures, or videos.
 Your message may not be interpreted correctly if you use "text speak" or abbreviations.
 Examples of these types of abbreviations are: "TTYL" or "AFK".
-Please use plain English when using text-to-911. - 4.
+Please use plain language when using text-to-911. - 4.
 Please text in English only, if possible.
 Language interpreting service is not available for text-to-911 at this time.
 Trained 911 dispatchers will do their best to assist you if you are not able to text in English.